 The rapid spread of COVID-19 has caused significant changes throughout the world and impacted nearly every facet of everyday life.
 Not surprisingly, there have been extreme changes in the employment context.
 Employers and Employees are struggling to deal with issues related to safety, payroll, benefits, medical leave, layoffs, terminations, and many others.
 This is a rapidly changing legal environment where companies and individuals must be vigilant in monitoring changes in the laws and regulations affecting the employment relationship.

 It is important to note that the information contained in this article is a fairly high-level analysis of some of the impacts COVID-19 has had on the employment relationship.
-Companies and individuals are encouraged to speak with an attorney at McDonald & Kloth, LLC to discuss their particular circumstances and questions as these issues are very much case specific. case specific.
+Companies and individuals are encouraged to speak with an attorney at McDonald & Kloth, LLC to discuss their particular circumstances and questions as these issues are very much case specific.

 The EEOC has issued guidance on various ways COVID-19 impacts the employment relationship under the Americans with Disabilities Act (ADA) and Rehabilitation Act.
 While the EEOC’s article addresses several very important employment issues, a few of the most noteworthy are listed here: